Pretty Little Head

-Pretty Little Head is the second studio album by singer Nellie McKay.
+Pretty Little Head is the second studio album by English–American singer Nellie McKay.
 It was released October 31, 2006, on Nellie's own Hungry Mouse label.
 It features duets with Cyndi Lauper ("Beecharmer") and k.d. lang ("We Had It Right").
 Other songs include "Columbia Is Bleeding", "Cupcake" ("...about gay marriage..."), and "The Big One" ("...about a tenant's rights activist...").

 Pretty Little Head was originally set to be released October 18, 2005.
 The release date was subsequently delayed until December 27, 2005 and finally January 3, 2006.

 However, McKay announced on December 19, 2005, that she had left Columbia/Sony Records after a dispute over the length of the upcoming album.
 Just over two weeks following this announcement, a New York Times article surfaced stating McKay said she had been dropped by Columbia Records.

 The album was being marketed and manufactured on the SpinArt Records label until the label's bankruptcy in 2007.
 Pretty Little Head is now being distributed by Sony in its original, 23-track 2-CD version, effectively bringing the album back to Columbia.